superfell/BluShepherd/api.md

     specifying an ID parameter will change the song being played, id appears to be a zero based index into the play queue.

 	curl http://192.168.1.45:11000/Play?id=2

+ * /Back and /Skip will go backward or forward one track.

  * /Services returns details about the available sources for node, local library, internet radio services etc, this would seem to drive the main part of the UI.

  * /Presets